 Who is suitable?

 The vulval pain syndromes describe two conditions — vestibulodynia (vulval vestibulitis) and dysaesthetic vulvodynia.
-It is generally believed that surgery may be appropriate for women with vestibulodynia: that is, women who have pain localised to the vestibule when the area is touched.
+It is generally believed that surgery may be appropriate for women with vestibulodynia, that is to say, women who have pain localised to the vestibule when the area is touched.
 This is the classic feature of vestibulodynia and removal of this tender area of skin will make sense for some women and will be successful.
 However, on the whole, vestibulodynia is managed medically and very few choose to go for surgery.
-Surgery is rarely carried out for this condition, but is effective in well selected patients.
+Surgery is rarely carried out for this condition, but is effective in well-selected patients.

 Dysaesthetic vulvodynia gives more continuous pain and the findings of tenderness to touch in the vestibule area are variable.
 If pain is continuous then surgery is often unsuccessful.
 For dysaesthetic vulvodynia or when there is continuous burning pain in the vulva, tricyclic antidepressants, such as amitriptyline, may be of benefit to some women to alter pain perception.

 Complications vary amongst different women and with different procedures.
 Clearly the surgeon offering you treatment will discuss these with you.
 Sometimes the pain that you originally experienced may persist and the surgery will have failed.
 It will be up to you and your doctor to discuss further surgery or alternative treatments to manage this.